apr3ndi5/User-Detector/README.md

 # User Detector

- If user join in call return in tts or sound
+- Check if user join in voice
+- TTS all users join
+- Personalize user detection